amogh-sd/No_CheckPoints/README.md

 And, i am SO excited and happy that this game is available online publicly for all, for free!!
 All you have to do in this game, is reach the very top.
 The level 1 is complete!
 You will soon be able to play the level 2 and the further level!!

+#How to download:

+Click on the "Code" button, and when a dropdown comes, click on "Download ZIP"

 It takes up roughly 100 MBs(90 MBs)
 Around 70 mbs for the game.
 Around 20 mbs for the setup file.